 Since this is the land of the midnight sun in summer and daylight lasts about 20 hours, you can lounge on the top deck, soak in a hot tub or relax on your balcony until the wee hours of the morning while Norway’s beauty slides by.

-Be sure to also take in all that the Jade offers with its new stylish decor and fancy features.
+Be sure to also take in all that the Jade ship offers with its new stylish decor and fancy features.
 The Jade used to be called the Pride of Hawaii and had a tropical decor of purple and orange hues.
 Today it features more sophisticated nautical shades of blue, gold, cream and beige with occasional pops of deep red.

 There are two pools, four hot tubs, 12 restaurants, seven bars and lounges, and a casino.
 The 1,042-seat Stardust Theatre features spectacular shows ranging from amazing magicians and talented acrobats to Broadway-style musicals.

 The 12 dining areas include eight free restaurants.
 The Grand Pacific main dining room has huge windows at the stern and warm, wood-panelled walls, while the Alizar dining room features more modern style.
 The Jasmine Garden offers Chinese cuisine fused with Thai and Japanese.
 The Great Outdoors buffet, a ‘50s diner called the Pit Stop, poolside grill called Topsiders and 24-hour O’Sheehan’s Bar and Grill make for great anytime dining choices.

 Specialty restaurants which have a small cover charge includes Cagney’s Steakhouse, La Cucina (Italian), Le Bistro (French) and Teppanyaki (Japanese).
 The restaurants were modernized and menus vastly improved thanks to the influence of sister cruise brand Oceania Cruises.